- THE CONSERVATORY

 A great influence on what will later become a school of composition and theory was N. Rimsky-Korsakov, whose contribution to conservatory life was immense.

-Currently, the conservatory has 6 faculties: faculty of composition and conducting, piano, orchestral instruments, voice and stage directing, musicology, and folk instruments.
-The faculties can boast of the world famous composers, conductors, singers, pianists, organists, orchestra instruments performers, opera directors, ballet masters, musicologists.
+Currently, the conservatory has 6 departments: department of composition and conducting, piano, orchestral instruments, voice and stage directing, musicology, and folk instruments.
+The departments can boast of the world famous composers, conductors, singers, pianists, organists, orchestra instruments performers, opera directors, ballet masters, musicologists.

 At the turn of the XXI century the conservatory aims to revive and expand the tradition of the predecessors.
 Many graduates became laureates of prestigious international competitions, holding prominent places in the musical world.
 The conservatory is actively involved in International symposiums and master classes both as an organizer and a participant.
 For years the conservatory has maintained cooperation with the largest universities and music schools of Hamburg, Dresden, Koln, Wrozlaw, Rotterdam, Boston, Birmingham and others.
 The year 2001 marked the beginning of the annual event «The International Conservatory Week Festival».

 The conservatory’s pride is the building which was constructed in 1896 especially to fit for the school’s purposes, it houses the Opera and ballet theater and Glazunov concert hall.